 Osteomyelitis can develop in different ways.
 Infection can reach your bones through your bloodstream or can spread from nearby tissue into your bones, or you might have an injury to your bones, which then develops into an infection.

-You may have swelling, redness, or unexplained pain in your foot, you may have osteomyelitis, especially if you have certain risk factors.
+According to our DFW podiatrists, if you may have swelling, redness, or unexplained pain in your foot, you may have osteomyelitis, especially if you have certain risk factors.

 Many of our patients have diabetes, because it’s important for diabetics to get regular podiatric care.
 One of the main risk factors for osteomyelitis is having diabetes.
 Others include:

 - Getting hemodialysis

 - Being elderly